Krizsan0596/PyTubeDownloader/README.md

 # Youtube Downloader

  This is a little project I did a while back, all it does is download the youtube video at the link you provide.
+## I wrote and ran it in pycharm, it may not work outside it.
+For me it didn't.

 ### Install instructions
  ```
  git clone https://github.com/Krizsan0596/YoutubeDownloader.git